zchee/terminal-notifier/README.markdown

 [![GitHub release](https://img.shields.io/github/release/julienXX/terminal-notifier.svg)](https://github.com/julienXX/terminal-notifier/releases)

-terminal-notifier is a command-line tool to send macOS User Notifications, which are available on macOS 10.10 and higher.
+terminal-notifier is a command-line tool to send macOS User Notifications, which are available on macOS 10.14 and higher as of the current release.

 ## News